zextras/tech-doc/source/cli/ZxAdmin/zxsuite_admin_doMonthlyReport.rst

 Generates a PARTIAL monthly report for the current month, without saving it to disk.

--  NOTE*\*

-This command is automatically executed once a month to generate a file containing the report for the
+.. note:: This command is automatically executed once a month to generate a file containing the report for the previous month.

-previous month.
 To overwrite an existing report file, set the 'force' parameter to true.

-If you just want to display an existing report, use the zxsuite admin getMonthlyReport instead.
+   If you just want to display an existing report, use the :ref:`getMonthlyReport <zxsuite_admin_getMonthlyReport>` instead.